-- filing a preliminary injunction petition requesting temporary measures (eg, temporarily cease and desist from producing, manufacturing, offering for sale, exporting, advertising and generally commercialising the infringing goods); - delivery of information on sales figures and networks or channels of distribution of the infringing products (eg, orders and invoices to end-consumers or retailers); or - temporary confiscation of the infringing goods.
+- filing a preliminary injunction petition requesting temporary measures; - · delivery of information on sales figures and networks or channels of distribution of the infringing goods; or - temporary confiscation of the infringing goods.

 The issue of urgency in the petition is critical.
-If no urgency is established the petition will be dismissed for formal reasons.
-It is therefore relevant when the trademark owner first discovered the infringement.
-The hearing is normally scheduled within three to four months of the filing date, and the relevant court decision is issued within the following three to five months.
+If no urgency is established, the petition will be dismissed for formal reasons.